khuong291/KMP3/README.md

 - Common folder contains Binding class for binding data and Constraint class for setting constraint.
 I am a fan of RxSwift, I love binding and reacting so I decide to write my own Binding class, it's lightweight but I ensure it's enough for work.

 - Service folder contains many class service inside: NetworkService, PlayerService, CacheService, ImageFetchingService.
-Each service only performs its task.
+Each service only performs its task mean each services follow single responsibility principle.

 - NetworkService handle fetching data from network.

 - PlayerService handle fetching audio and playing it.
+It follows single source of truth pattern.

 - CacheService handle saving and loading data.
-It works as follows: Memory -> Disk -> Network
+It works as follows: Memory -> Disk -> Network.
+You see the save function, I need to convert file path to base64 because the image url is: https://bandlab-test-images.azureedge.net/v1.0/users/71c81538-4e88-e511-80c6-000d3aa03fb0/636016633463395803/.
+It has multiple splashes, so avoid the empty directory.

 - ImageFetchingService handle fetching image.
+Each time the fetch function is called, the task must be cancel to avoid multiple downloading data, then I find the data from Memory -> Disk, if I don't find any data in there, then download data from network and cache this data.

 - I write Unit Test or UI Test immediately once I finish writing some functions.
 For example: when I finish designing model for Song, then I create a class SongTests.swift and write some test cases for testing whether it can be parsed or not.